Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 2. Frequently Bought Together

 Surfaces products that other customers commonly purchase alongside the current item.
 A customer viewing a DSLR camera sees a memory card, a lens cleaning kit, and a carrying case.
-This is the single most effective widget for increasing items per order.
+This widget is the highest performer for increasing items per order.

 Best placement: Product detail pages and cart pages.